Annotation Configuration

 Type: boolean

-Indicates whether to maintain the columnFormat rules defined in the global DbConfig when processing fields.
-This property controls whether global column formatting rules are applied to field values during database operations.
+Specifies whether to maintain the columnFormat rules defined in the global DbConfig when processing fields.
+This property controls whether field values apply global column formatting rules during database operations.

 jdbcType